Advanced Spatial Analysis of Human-Centric Lighting

 The understanding of human exposure to light signals can be used to correlate human physiological effects such as hospital recovery times, heart rate, pupil size, alertness, seasonal affective disorder, sleep disorders and melatonin levels.
 Applications include analyses of lighting, displays and specialty evening and night-time lighting applications such as hospitals, transportation, offices and other workplaces.

-The WP6E-Series Range
+The WP6E-CIRC Series Range

-The WP6E is available in four versions:
+The WP6E is available in two versions:

 - Model WP690E-CIRC: 9 MP CCD